alters-mit/multimodal_challenge/doc/dataset/rehearsal.md

 `from dataset_generation.rehearsal import Rehearsal`

-"Rehearse" the audio dataset_generation by running randomly-generated trials and saving the "valid" trials.
+"Rehearse" the audio dataset by running randomly-generated trials and saving the "valid" trials.

 This is meant only for backend developers; the Python module already has cached rehearsal data.